minagawah/cra-ts-emotion-tailwind-solution/README.md

 # cra-ts-emotion-tailwind-solution

-Solution for React + TypeScript + emotion + tailwindcss.
+Solutions for React + TypeScript + emotion + tailwindcss.

 [1.
 About](#about)
 [2.
 What I Did](#what)